jmix-framework/jmix/jmix-translations/README.md

 ## Editing

-Be sure that the file encoding for the Properties Files is set to **UTF-8** :bangbang:
-> IDE - Preferences - File Encodings - Properties Files
+Be sure that the file encoding for the Properties Files is set to UTF-8 in *Preferences -> File Encodings -> Properties Files*.

 ## Building